 You rise from trauma by rooting in love, right where you are, scars and all.

 Me?
 I believe words have the power to bring you from cold to warm, lonely to held, lost to available for a long, deep breath.
 It's how I choose to love.
-It's also why anything from rock to poetry to high fantasy makes me feel things.
+It's also why anything from rock to poetry to fantasy makes me feel things.

 Most recently, I learned that it’s OK to live.
 And dance and be silly again.
 That even after such terrible things, it’s still your turn to breathe.
 It still is.